Hoyounggg/MoE-with-SLMs/README.md

 - **Expert Models**: Thanks to Microsoft (MediPhi), Equall (Saul), and Qwen team
 - **Datasets**: PubMedQA, Law-StackExchange, MBPP communities
 - **Framework**: Built with 🤗 Transformers and PyTorch
+- **Development**: Gemini was used to assist with trivial coding tasks during development

 ## Contact